reinierdevalk/abtab/README.md

 To install or update GNU `getopt`, run the Cygwin `setup` tool.

 ### 3. Confirming installation
-Once GNU `getopt` is installed, repeat Step 1. **On Windows**, if the output does not show the version you just installed, you must add the installation path to the system `PATH` (preferred; see [Adding an installation path to the system `PATH`](#adding-an-installation-path-to-the-system-PATH)) or create a symlink to the executable (alternative option; see [Creating a symlink](#creating-a-symlink)). **On macOS**, it is recommended not to do this: if GNU `getopt` is made the default `getopt` by adding it to the system `PATH`, scripts that rely on BSD `getopt` may not work anymore on your machine. `abtab` has a built-in mechanism that selects the `getopt` version based on the operating system that it detects, and that ensures that on macOS, the default BSD `getopt` is bypassed in favour of GNU `getopt`.
+Once GNU `getopt` is installed, repeat Step 1. **On Windows**, if the output does not show the version you just installed, you must add the installation path to the system `PATH` (preferred; see [Adding an installation path to the system `PATH`](#adding-an-installation-path-to-the-system-PATH)) or create a symlink to the executable (alternative option; see [Creating a symlink](#creating-a-symlink)). **On macOS**, it is recommended not to do this: if GNU `getopt` is made the default `getopt` by adding it to the system `PATH`, scripts that depend on BSD `getopt` may not work anymore on your machine. `abtab` has a built-in mechanism that selects the `getopt` version based on the operating system that it detects, and that ensures that on macOS, the default BSD `getopt` is bypassed in favour of GNU `getopt`.

 ## Python
 ### 1. Verifying installation